Interaction Graphs: Exponentials: Introduction

 \subsection{Interaction Graphs and Graphings}

-Interaction Graphs were first introduced \cite{seiller-goim} to define a combinatorial approach to Girard's geometry of interaction in the hyperfinite factor \cite{goi5}.
-The main idea was that the execution formula — the counterpart of the cut-elimination procedure — can be computed as the set of alternating paths between graphs, and that the measurement of interaction defined by Girard using the Fuglede-Kadison determinant \cite{FKdet} can be computed as a measurement of a set of cycles.
+Throughout the years, a number of works have proposed more combinatorial approached to Girard's operator-based \goi models \cite{RegnierPhD,AspertiDanosLaneveRegnier94,Haghverdi_phd,LaurentTokenGoI,seiller-phd}.
+It should be noted however that all these approaches except for the last dealt with the proof interpretation aspect of the geometry of interaction program, but did not account for the reconstruction of models of linear logic from the dynamic.
+The latest of such approaches was introduced by the author under the name ``Interaction Graphs'' \cite{seiller-goim} and defined a combinatorial approach to Girard's geometry of interaction in the hyperfinite factor \cite{goi5}.
+The initial motivation and the main results of this first paper where that the execution formula -- the counterpart of the cut-elimination procedure -- can be computed as the set of alternating paths between graphs, and that the measurement of interaction defined by Girard using the Fuglede-Kadison determinant \cite{FKdet} can be computed as a measurement of a set of cycles.

-The setting was then extended to deal with additive connectives \cite{seiller-goia}, showing by the way that the constructions were a combinatorial approach not only to Girard's hyperfinite GoI construction but also to all the earlier constructions \cite{multiplicatives,goi1,goi2,goi3}.
+The setting was then extended to deal with additive connectives \cite{seiller-goiadd}, showing by the way that the constructions were a combinatorial approach not only to Girard's hyperfinite \goi construction but also to all the earlier constructions \cite{multiplicatives,goi1,goi2,goi3}.
 This result could be obtained by unveiling a single geometrical property, which we called the \emph{trefoil property}, upon which all the constructions of geometry of interaction introduced by Girard are built.